International-IT-projects/writing/README.md

 - Lesser stamina for following day
 - Shorter work day
 - Missed duty-calls
+- After shift action

+Each workday is a fixed count of hours.

+### After shift actions
+This actions are only usable if time allows it.
+This actions are used to improve all possible stats and each have different affect on following day:
+- Visit the gym: Will improve happiness and stamina but will decrease usable stamina for following day
+- Visit the family: Will improve happiness but may increase the stress for following day
+- Read books: Will improve knowledge but may decrease happiness and increase the stress
+- Overtime: Will improve reputation but will decrese happiness

 ### Missed duty-calls

 You will get warning signals from servers occasionally.
 You will need to take action swiftly and correctly.
 Missing the call may cause a server (or service) downtime.
 Each downtime will affect your reputation.

 ## End game